Blog for Individuals and Neurodiverse Couples Affected by ASD

-Is it common for people with Asperger's to become frequently overwhelmed and frustrated over seemingly insignificant matters -- that is, things that typically would not bother anyone else?
+Is it common for people with ASD to become frequently overwhelmed and frustrated over seemingly insignificant matters -- that is, things that typically would not bother anyone else?

 In addition, they tend to get anxious and worry obsessively when they don't know what to expect.
 Tension, exhaustion and sensory-overload often throw them off balance.
 Thus, they may seem to be disturbed about a lot of things